pmcharrison/psynet-mirror/demos/repp_tests/docs/INSTALL.md

 of steps will depend on your computer.
 The first step though is to restart your computer, and press a certain key to launch into BIOS -- ordinarily that key will be printed on the screen at some point during the startup sequence.
 Hint -- you might find that the option you need to select is called 'SVM mode'...

+#### Failed to solve with frontend dockerfile

+If you say a message starting "failed to solve with frontend dockerfile.v0", you may want to try rebooting your computer and trying again.